DanielBatesUK/photo-gallery/README.md

 ### Home, Gallery & Upload pages

 To access the photo gallery use a web browser and goto the server's ip address and add the port number given with variable `PORT` in the .env file. e.g. `http://192.168.0.100:3000/` or if on the same machine try `http://localhost:3000/`.
 If you are running a web server (apache, nginx, etc), maybe consider adding a proxy to your site config files.
+You can navigate around the three pages using the links in navigation bar/dropdown.

 ### Gallery page

 There are pagination links at the bottom of each page of the gallery.
-With links to First, previous, next and last pages to help you navigate.
-You can also use a swipe gesture to go to the next and previous pages too.
+With links to first, previous, next and last pages to help you navigate.
+You can also use a left and right swipe gesture to go to the next and previous pages too.

-Clicking on an photo will open a modal displaying a full screen version of the selected photo.
+Clicking on a photo will open a modal displaying a full screen version of that photo.
 You can download a full resolution image of the photo via the download button (downward arrow with a line).
-You can also display the next and previous photos via the left and right arrows on the screen (these are removed if viewing on a phone), by using the left and right arrows on your keyboard, or by using a left or right swiping gestures.
-The next or previous page of the gallery will be loaded if you navigate beyond the bounds of the current gallery page.
+You can also display the next and previous photos via the left and right arrows on the screen (these are removed if viewing on a phone), by using the left and right arrows on your keyboard, or by using a left or right swiping gesture.
+The next or previous page of the gallery will be loaded automatically if you navigate beyond the bounds of the current gallery page.

 ### Upload page (access via passcode)